ryhara/hamer-mini/README.md

 A minimal, pip-installable inference library for [HaMeR](https://github.com/geopavlakos/hamer) (Reconstructing Hands in 3D with Transformers, CVPR 2024).

+Many thanks to all the authors of [HaMeR](https://github.com/geopavlakos/hamer) for their great work.

 <table>
   <tr>
     <td><img src="example_data/test1.jpg" width="220"/></td>